 Smart cities are no longer just about utilizing technology to increase operational efficiency such as optimizing traffic patterns, or parking management.
 Nowadays, it’s about leveraging communication technologies to bring residents on board with a community-driven approach where residents form an integral part of the city’s design and development.

 Since the pandemic, the role of civic engagement has become even more important as Covid-19 has strained the capacity of local governments to provide services and address the increasingly complex challenges cities and counties continue to face.
 Identifying the tools and technologies available for civic engagement can help local governments engage with all residents, including the multiple communities that a city usually encompasses.

 According to Thomas Ehrlich (Civic Responsibility and Higher Education), “civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes.”
 Stated more simply, civic engagement refers to broad participation by residents in government and public life.
 It means strengthening democracy and governance at the local level, resulting in a more inclusive community that fosters the values of all stakeholders.

 Furthermore, there is a strong connection between civic engagement and improving residents’ quality of life.
 We’ve seen time and again in our data that residents who feel involved in city decisions are more inclined to express positive sentiment toward their city.
-Because civic engagement has such great potential to make a difference, cities are working harder than ever to find impactful and exciting ways to increase this involvement.
+Citizen engagement has such great potential to make a difference, as we’ve seen time and time again over the course of the pandemic.
+Now that things are opening up and we’re moving back “offline,” local leaders are working harder than ever to maintain higher levels of engagement and find impactful and exciting ways to increase engagement.

 We’ve listed five different ways cities can encourage civic engagement within a community: